Things that have been lost and cannot be recovered.

 feed on my own seed

-tell myself I’m an a priori
+tell myself I’m an

 In love with me and no other, a feminist and autonomous,